ES EN

 If you have experiences you think might be synesthesia, this is a simple way of finding out whether they are or not, and if so what type.
 (You can also just use it as a general way of finding out what types of synesthesia there are, or as a route to the pages on the various types.)

 Just choose the option that best describes your case and click on it to go on to the next group of options.
-Keep choosing and clicking and you will eventually reach the page describing the specific type of synesthesia (or other phenomenon) you are looking for.
+Keep choosing and clicking and you will eventually reach the Tree page describing the specific type of synesthesia (or other phenomenon) you are looking for.
 Sometimes it will only take 1 or 2 steps, in other cases it will take more.

 Go to the start of the Synesthesia Finder

 Remember that synesthetic experiences always have an inducer (something that triggers the experience) and a concurrent (the synesthetic perception itself).
 Your starting point on the Finder can be either an inducer or a concurrent.
-On the Start page, you can decide which you prefer to start with.
+On the Start page, you can decide which you prefer to begin with.

 Please feel free to use the Comments section to tell us your experience with the Synesthesia Finder!